sharontherese/sharon-kabel/content/post/turkey-indult-2023/index.md

 Let’s cut to the chase.
 Contrary to many blog posts and memes out there, we can confidently say that there was a papal turkey indult in 1958, thanks to this Pittsburgh Catholic newspaper article.

-Q: “I am wondering why a dispensation was not given for the Friday after Thanksgiving this year.
+> Q: “I am wondering why a dispensation was not given for the Friday after Thanksgiving this year.
 One was given last year…”
+>

-A: "...in granting the relaxation of the abstinence on the Friday after Thanksgiving in 1958 he set no precedent but granted a particular favor for a particular year."
+> A: "...in granting the relaxation of the abstinence on the Friday after Thanksgiving in 1958 he set no precedent but granted a particular favor for a particular year."[^1]

 ![](/uploads/turkey-indult-2023/turkeyindult_1959.png "Pittsburgh Catholic, 3 December 1959")